 gives children the opportunity to make and describe patterns.
 The challenge of extending a pattern allows learners to be creative and you may observe use of symmetry, rotations, enlargements and/or translations, even if the children themselves are not yet familiar with these mathematical terms.

-Draw everyone together and show the interactivity.
-Create a pattern yourself on the left-hand grid, for example:
+Draw everyone together and project the images in the problem onto the interactive whiteboard, or invite learners to gather round your own printed 5 by 5 grid.
+Create a pattern yourself on the 5 by 5 grid, for example:

 You may like to talk through what you're doing as you go in an attempt to communicate the pattern to the group.
-Then indicate the right-hand grid and explain that the idea is to try to extend or continue the pattern on this grid.
-Invite children to talk in pairs about what they could do on the right-hand grid, then take some suggestions.
-Some might want to colour all the
+Then indicate the 25 by 25 grid and explain that the idea is to try to extend or continue the pattern on this grid.
+Invite children to talk in pairs about what they could do on the larger grid, then take some suggestions.
+Some might want to colour all the dots

-dots blue apart from the diagonal, others may want to recreate the $5$ by $5$ pattern many times on the larger grid, some may be more adventurous and would like to recreate the $5$ by $5$ pattern but rotate it as well.
+blue apart from the diagonal, others may want to recreate the 5 by 5 pattern many times on the larger grid, some may be more adventurous and would like to recreate the 5 by 5 pattern but rotate it as well.
 The idea here is to reassure the children that there isn't just one way to go about it but that there are many possibilities.

 In a plenary you could select a few children to talk about how they have extended their pattern.
 The resulting images would make an attractive and mathematically rich display, particularly if accompanied by speech bubbles in which children described what they had done.